-This next section of the display screen first shows the injection level of the 19kHz stereo pilot.
+This next screen section leads with the injection level of the 19kHz stereo pilot.
 On an FM station broadcasting in stereo, Pilot should be a rock-steady reading at about 9.0%.
-Composite clipping or other nonlinearity in the transmission path can cause this reading to 'bounce' to a lesser or greater extent, these level perturbations showing up on the accompanying AM bargraph as amplitude modulation of the stereo pilot.
+Composite clipping or other nonlinearity in the transmission path can cause this reading to 'bounce' to a greater or lesser extent.
+These level perturbations show up on the accompanying AM bargraph as amplitude modulation of the stereo pilot.